 Put a portion of spinach on each muffin half and keep warm under the grill.

 When the eggs are done, lift them out with a slotted spoon and pat dry with kitchen paper.
-Place one on each muffin half and spoon 1 to 2 tablespoons of hollandaise over top.
+Place one on each muffin half and spoon 1 to 2 tablespoons of hollandaise and grated nutmeg over top and.
 Serve immediately.

 Turn Your Eggs Florentine into an Eggs Benedict Quickly and Easily

 An Eggs Florentine recipe can be quickly adjusted to the classic Eggs Benedict in a few easy steps.